lofyer/spice-webdav/Readme.md

 </channel>
 ```

-## a) in Windows guest (Depends):
+## a) in Windows guest OS:
-1. Install and ENABLE spice-webdavd SERVICE in WINDOWS guest from https://www.spice-space.org/download/windows/spice-webdavd/
+1. Disable Windows Firewall

-2. Disable Windows Firewall
+2. As Administrator, Install spice-webdavd in Windows guest from https://www.spice-space.org/download/windows/spice-webdavd/, and enable spice-webdavd service from task manager.

 3. If not as a service, please manually run `map-drive.bat` from Program Files/Spice webdav/

-## b) in Linux guest (Depends):
+## b) in Linux guest OS:
-It's similar to Windows guest, but you should build webdav-agent by yourself:
+It's similar to Windows guest, but you should build and run webdav-agent by yourself:
 ```
 git clone phodav from upstream yum -y install gnome-common  gcc gcc-c++ automake autoconf libtool